mctechnology17/gm/README.md

 # Bindkey

 - For zsh
-You can add this line to your zshrc to invoke git_manager with the key combination `CTRL+p`.
+You can add this line to your zshrc to invoke GitManager with the key combination `CTRL+p`.

 ``` zsh